PriscillaAnnor-Gyamfi/Patients-Emergency-Room-Visit-Report/README.md

 - <b>Filter for Visit Moments (AM/PM): Allows users to filter patient visits based on visit moments, distinguishing between visits occurring in the morning (AM) and afternoon/evening (PM).</b>

-<h2>Key Metrics and Visualizations </h2>

-- <b>KPI's: I visualized the calculated total Revenue, Number of Units, Total Units and Total Customers from all stores and their respective location for the given period, 2016 through to 2018.</b>
-- <b>Profitability at a Glance: I ensured an easy way of navigating clear graphs of revenues by year, month, store, top customers, sales rep, category name and state. </b>
-- <b>Geographic Mapping: I visualized the revenue coverage geographically using maps to depict regional disparities .</b>